Introduction

 Illustration From Personal Experience

 Personally, I was a part of music leadership in various ways for churches for several decades and I didn’t allow my worship team members to wear hats on stage.
-That wasn’t because I thought the earth would open up and swallow us if we did.
+That wasn’t because I thought the earth would open up and swallow us if we did or that God would be angry at us.

 Although I was very contemporary in the style of music I was leading, I was still traditional and a bit old-school in terms of what the worship leaders/singers would wear.

 Here’s a quick illustration of how this can play out.
-This was almost two decades ago.
+Keep in mind that this wasn’t last week.
+This was about 20 years.
 We were already live-streaming our Sunday worship services.
 On one particular Sunday, I noticed that one of the male singers came into the early morning rehearsal donning a very fashionable cap.
-It was actually much nicer than a standard baseball cap.
+It was much nicer than a standard baseball cap.

 I didn’t say anything about it at the time since this was a great guy, a talented musician, and a person of great character who would never want to offend anyone.
 The cap was nice, and I certainly didn’t want to embarrass him by asking him to take it off.
 So, I didn’t say anything and he wore it through two or three services that Sunday.